robinloeffel/mehrsprachig/readme.md

 [![dependency status](https://img.shields.io/david/robinloeffel/mehrsprachig)](https://david-dm.org/robinloeffel/mehrsprachig)
 [![package license](https://img.shields.io/github/license/rbnlffl/mehrsprachig.svg)](license)

+> The simplest way to make your app speak several languages. 🗣

 "Mehrsprachig" is the German word for multilingual.
 So as you might've already guessed, this package allows you to add several localizations to your app or website in just the blink of an eye.
 It will make your creation _mehrsprachig_, so to speak.

 ## Installation